Vlakoosh/vlakoosh/README.md

 ## 👩‍💻 About Me

-Born in Poland, now an ACS student at KdG University in Antwerp.
-I'm training to become a web developer and entrepreneur.
-My future goal is to build startups and work as a full-stack engineer.
+Born in Poland, now second year ACS student at KdG University in Antwerp.
+I'm training to become a back-end developer and entrepreneur.
+My future goal is to build software startups and work as a full-stack software engineer.
 Sometimes in my free time I work on electronics, arduino, and programming projects that go into the low-level side of computers.
 I also love working out, cooking, making instrumental music, and reading books on finance/business, psychology, tech, and personal well-being.

 ## 🛠️ Technical Skills